CCExtractor/sample-platform/install/installation.md

 Windows Server 2019 Datacenter
                 - Boot type disk: Balanced persistent disk
                 - Size: 50GB
-        - Choose the service account as the service account you just created for the platform.
+        - Navigate to Security and choose the service account as the service account you just created for the platform.
-        - Select the "Allow HTTP traffic" and "Allow HTTPS traffic" checkboxes.
+        - Navigate to Network and select the "Allow HTTP traffic" and "Allow HTTPS traffic" checkboxes.
-        - Navigate to Advanced options -> Networking -> Network Interfaces -> External IPv4 address, and click on Create IP Address and reserve a new static external IP address for the platform.
+        - Under Network Interfaces -> default, reserve a new static external IPv4 address for the platform.

 2. Setting up firewall settings